hstarmans/rotorbalancer/README.md

 ```console
 sudo apt --purge remove modemmanager
 ```
-The accelerometer libary from [Sparkfun](https://github.com/sparkfun/SparkFun_LSM9DS1_Arduino_Library) was used in a slightly modified form.
+The accelerometer libary from [Sparkfun](https://github.com/sparkfun/SparkFun_LSM9DS1_Arduino_Library) is used in a slightly modified form.

 # BOM